Nanabuadu/configure-ad/README.md

 </p>
 <p>
 Create new Employee: Right-click on _ADMINS -> New -> User.
   Type in the name (Koby Charis) and create a username (koby.charis) for the employee.
-CLick next and set a password for the account.
+Click next and set a password for the account.
 </p>
 <br />